-Idris Ayodeji Bello is an ‘Afropreneur’ (entrepreneur with an African focus) with experience in technology, data analytics, consulting, and project management in different sectors (energy, health, education, consumer goods, NGOs, government) and with social and business networks spanning five continents.
+Idris Ayodeji Bello is an ‘Afropreneur’ , award-winning strategist and global thought leader with far-reaching and diverse experience in technology, strategic planning, and project management in different sectors (energy, healthcare, education, consumer goods, NGOs, government).

-Elected as the President of the Oxford University Africa Society, he organized the 2012 Pan-Africa Youth Leadership Conference with 300 participants from 51 countries, and also served as the Graduate Medical Sciences Divisional Board Representative for the Oxford University Students Union.
+Extremely impactful during his Oxford stay, Idris served as the President of the Oxford University Africa Society.
+He was pivotal in organizing and executing the 2012 Pan-Africa Youth Leadership Conference with 300 participants from 51 countries, and also served as the Graduate Medical Sciences Divisional Officer for the Oxford University Students Union.

 He can be reached via Twitter @idrisayobello

 Ebola in the US: Are we letting fear win?

 Nigerian Afropreneur “shocked” at Ebola response

 Idris Bello on The Big Question: What Role Should Technology Play in Africa’s Development?